 Your Lord has decreed that you shall not worship anyone except Him, and [He has enjoined] kindness to parents.
 Should any of them or both reach old age at your side, do not say to them, ‘Fie!’
 And do not chide them, but speak to them noble words.
 5

-One point that exists in this verse is that right after telling us to worship Him, God says be kind to your parents.
-This shows just how important respecting parents is.
+One point in this verse is that.
+This shows how vital respecting parents is.
 Moreover, we should not make even a slight remark of disrespect when speaking to them.
-The next verse states:
+The following verse states:

 وَاخْفِضْ لَهُمَا جَنَاحَ الذُّلِّ مِنَ الرَّحْمَةِ وَقُل رَّبِّ ارْحَمْهُمَا كَمَا رَبَّيَانِي صَغِيرًا ﴿24﴾